-In 1991 a group of prominent Southampton businessmen urged a group of scientists working for the University of Southampton to launch a charity to support some of the excellent work in the field of asthma and allergy that was being produced by the research group who were located at Southampton General Hospital.
+In 1991 some prominent Southampton businessmen urged a group of scientists working for the University of Southampton to launch a charity to support some of the excellent work in the field of asthma and allergy that was being produced by the research group who were located at the University Hospital Southampton.

-The current chairperson is Professor Donna Davies who co-ordinates the decision making of a group of some 12 Trustees.
-This group is made up of scientists and external professional lay persons with a mix of sex and ethnicity.
+The current chairperson of the Asthma, Allergy and Inflammation Research (AAIR) Charity is Professor Donna Davies who co-ordinates the decision making of a group of eight Trustees.
+This group is made up of scientists, clinicians and external professional lay persons with a mix of gender and ethnicity.

 Major funding for research comes from a range of sources including the National Institute for Health Research (NIHR) and the Medical Research Council (UK).